Lifestyle

 Discover the science of life

-Relax in the Basel Area with the quality of life you’d expect and the European culture you’ll crave.
+Living in the Basel Area combines the quality of life you’d expect and the European culture you’ll crave.

 A location shaped by life sciences